 - To distribute advertising material, printed matter, handbills or to collect money;

-- To write on structural facilities, furnishings or pathways, to paint them or to glue paper or objects on them, or to install any other objects in the Facility;
+- To write on structural facilities, furnishings or pathways, to paint them or to glue paper or objects on them, or to install any other objects in the Arena or the Facility;

 - To relieve oneself outside of the toilets or to litter or soil the building by discarding objects, waste, packages, empty containers or such like;

 - To narrow or obstruct traffic routes, walkways and driveways, access ways and exits to the seats and standing room spaces and egress routes;

 - To stand on the seats in the spectator areas.

 8.2 As a matter of principle, bringing video and audio recording equipment into the Arena and using it is prohibited; this also applies to photo and film cameras (in particular photo cameras with interchangeable / bayonet lenses).
 The special regulations in place with the event organizer are to be taken into account in the individual case.

 8.3 It is prohibited to make audio or visual recordings, descriptions or records of event results, either as a whole or in individual aspects, to disseminate them or to make them accessible in any other way via the internet or other media (social media), or to allow third parties to access them, or to distribute such recordings etc. commercially.